Viral1101/Rx_claims_hackathon2018/README.md

   * Mouse-over tooltip wihch displays the state abbreviation and total expenditure for 2018
   * Clicking a state centers the state in the view and zooms the map
 * Donut Charts with proportional data
-  * Chart 1: State prescription data by number of prescriptions in each Medication List category
+  * Chart starts with nationwide data by total amount reimbursed in each Medication List category
+  * Selecting a state updates the chart with state specific data
-  * Chart 2: State prescription data by total monetary expenditure on prescriptions in each Medication List category
+  * Clicking the button toggles between total prescriptions and total amount reimbursed per Medication List category.

 ## Documentation